Heather Taylor: Poetry and performance

 In the UK, she was a featured performer at events/ venues including Spit Lit, the Victoria & Albert Museum, Borders, Poetry Café, Book Slam, RADA, Camberwell Arts Festival, Harrow Festival, Runnymede International Literature Festival, Penned in the Margins, and Glastonbury Festival.
 She has also performed at the Arnolfini Gallery (Bristol) and The Guardian Newsroom as part of the Remember Ken Saro-Wiwa project and has been a member of Apples and Snakes and Malika's Poetry Kitchen.

 From 2005 to 2007, Taylor toured the two-woman poetry and music show Accents on Words with Aoife Mannix.
 It was launched at the Poetry Café in London in November 2005 and was performed at a number of venues, including The British Library with BBC Radio London, BAC with Apples and Snakes, The Aran Islands (Ireland) and India with the British Council for Mumbai Poetry Live.
 In December 2007, Heather Taylor took part in first Belgrade International Poetry festival "Beogradski Trg".

 Past projects also include poetry and performance with the BlackFriars Settlement (girls aged 11–16) and the Women's Library.
 She has two full poetry collections: Horizon & Back (Tall Lighthouse, UK, 2005) and Sick Day Afternoons (Treci Trg, Serbia, 2009).

+In 2026, Taylor performed a new piece written for Inua Ellams: Falling Into You R.A.P.
+Party at the David Rubenstein Atrium at Lincoln Center.
+It was a night of poetry and music inspired by the 30th anniversary of Celine Dion's seminal album, Falling Into You.